Law proposed modern antisemitism punishable in France

 In her conversation with Le Point, a French weekly political and conservative news magazine published in Paris, Yadan highlighted the hypocrisy that holds Israel to a different standard than other countries.
 She pointed out that this behaviour is codified in the International Holocaust Remembrance Alliance’s definition of antisemitism, which says that „applying double standards by requiring of [Israel] a behaviour not expected or demanded of any other democratic nation” is a form of antisemitism.

-She said she wanted to address the issue of comparing the Jews to the Holocaust without going into technical legal details, adding that she realized that such an amendment would pose difficulties given that many are attached to the laws concerning freedom of the press.
+She said she wanted to address the issue of comparing the Jews to the Holocaust without going into technical legal details, adding that she realised that such an amendment would pose difficulties given that many are attached to the laws concerning freedom of the press.

-Therefore, she based the bill on the ground of the Gayssot Law, enacted in 1990, which made it a criminal offense in France to question the existence or extent of the crimes of the Nazi party.
+Therefore, she based the bill on the ground of the Gayssot Law, enacted in 1990, which made it a criminal offence in France to question the existence or extent of the crimes of the Nazi party.
 This made it illegal in France to deny the Holocaust.

 Yadan’s proposal is not new, as it is already codified into French law.
 The new detail is the denial or call for the destruction of Israel.